First landlords busted for breaching new insulation laws

-A family whose child was hospitalised with suspected pneumonia is among the first tenants to successfully take their landlord to court under new insulation laws.
+A family whose child being treated with viral pneumonia is among the first tenants to successfully take their landlord to court under new insulation laws.

 Tauranga landlord Kaimai Real Estate, trading as First National, was fined for breaching the new insulation laws and not providing a warm healthy home for a family whose children had been living in a damp, cold house.